Tfloow/Educative/Machine_learning/Chapter/Data_Analysis.md

 Now we will learn how to read dat from various type of format.

 #### Read CSV
 We use `read_csv()`.
-We sepcify the filepath.
+We specify the filepath.
 By default, the index is simply numbered from 0 to n-1.
 If we want to specify which columns should be used for index, we use `index_col`.

 #### Read XLSX (Excel)
 We use `read_excel()`.
 It's a bit different than CSV because a XLSX can have other spreadsheet.
 We need to precise which sheet we want to use thanks to `sheet_name`.
 We can pass a `None` or a list of number and we will have a dictionary of DF.